ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing-storage.md

 #### Q: Does purchasing additional group storage increase the quotas available to Wynton users in `/wynton/home` or `/wynton/protected/home`?

-A: No, the home directory quotas are managed separately from group quotas and purchasing additional group space cannot be applied to home directories.
+A: No, the home directory quotas are managed separately from group quotas and additional purchased group space cannot be applied to home directories.

 ## Background